A person may require gallbladder removal surgery if other treatments do not relieve the inflammation and pain from gallstones and related issues.

 - yellowing of the skin, called jaundice

-It is best to start with simple vegetables and fruits and to limit overly spicy, salty, sweet, or fatty foods.
+It is also best to start with simple vegetables and fruits and limit overly spicy, salty, sweet, or fatty foods.

-While fiber is essential for good digestion, even after surgery, it is a good idea to begin with healthful sources that include whole grains, nuts, seeds, high-fiber cereal, cabbage, broccoli, and cauliflower.
+While fiber is essential for good digestion, even after surgery, it is a good idea to consume nutritious sources that include whole grains, nuts, seeds, high fiber cereal, cabbage, broccoli, and cauliflower.

 Gallbladder removal is quite a common and safe procedure.
 However, as with all surgical procedures, there are some risks and possible side effects.

 It is essential to follow the doctor’s post-surgery instructions.
 Being aware of the symptoms of an infection or other complications can help a person get treatment quickly to reduce any adverse effects.